sutoiku/formula.js/README.md

 USAGE
 -----

+## Node context

+Install the library:

+    npm install formulajs

+And import it the usual way into your application:

+    formulajs = require('formulajs');

+## Browser usage

 Formulas depends on the following Open source Javascript libraries: Numeric, NumeralJs and jStats.

 Include them as follow to use formula.js in your browser: